krisztianszenasi/chia-monitor/README.md

 # Starting the app

-You can start the app be either using the simulator or installing it to a physical device.
+You can start the app in a simulator.
+The required API is 33 or above.

 ## Host

-If you choose the simulator than your host will be `http://10.0.2.2:5001` which is a virtual route for your machines loopback interface.
+The host should be `http://10.0.2.2:5001` which is a virtual route for your machines loopback interface.

-With the physical approach use your machines local ip address.
-For example `192.168.0.5`.

 ## Api key